 “When you’re observing me, who do you think I’m observing?”

-Visual language is impulsive and inclusive.
-Everyone, regardless of their background in film, picks up on things, little details which come together to form an unconscious impression.
+Reading visual language is impulsive and inclusive.
+Everyone, regardless of their background, picks up on things, little details which come together to form an unconscious impression.
 We automatically recognize what scenes and frames are trying to convey based on things like lighting, camera position, posture, and more.
 Often, these aspects have nothing to do with the literal plot, but they are still a complicated and significant form of information.

-Let’s say a scene takes place in an old-fashioned diner, the kind which serves pie and where the servers call you “darlin”.
+Let’s say a scene takes place in an old-fashioned diner, the kind where severs who call you ‘darlin’ serve pie.
 Two characters talk about a recent scandal in town, but they eventually decide that it isn’t their place to judge.
 That is technically what happens in the scene, but there is another layer of narrative going on.
 Let’s say that the lighting is especially sharp on one figure, leaving one in fluorescent tones and the other in shadow.
 The poster behind the shadowy figure shows a man waiting for a bus with a large suitcase.
 When the shadowed man talks about the woman involved with the scandal, the camera moves into an awkward angle, shooting down the figure’s forehead as though from the server’s perspective.
 We see these things and recognize that the shadowy figure comes from a different or even malicious perspective.
 He is in literal shadows, carries baggage, and wants to leave this conversation, much like the man with the bag in the poster.

 Now this is just an example I made up, and it’s not exactly nuanced, but there are some extremely compelling and modern examples of visual language in film.
 The romance genre is especially prime for this kind of storytelling.
 I think it’s because the genre is driven by characters who cannot express themselves properly.
 Their loneliness and fear drive the film until the characters end up together or have some emotional resolution.
 However, because the characters don’t always say what they are thinking, their environment must do it for them.